-That's the involuntary vacuum that comes with this practice.
-So you can see in all these postures, the breathing is always aimed at the ribcage, lower page.
+that's that involuntary vacuum that comes with this with this practice.
+So you can see all these pressures, the breathing is always aimed at the ribcage mobile page.
 It's always tension in pretty much the rest of the body.

-I'm also struck I don't if you've ever followed Leon Chaitow's teaching at all when he did a couple of sessions with us here.
-He talked a lot about breathing being effective in terms of pain relief, particularly pursed lip breathing.
+I tell I'm also struck I don't if you've ever followed Leo Liam Cheetos teaching at all when he did a couple of sessions with us here.
+He talked a lot about breathing being effective in terms of pain relief, particularly personal breathing.
 Similar to this.

 Yeah.
-And I've been reading a bit about buteyko breathing as well, which does the same.
+And I've been reading a bit reading a bit about be taken breathing as well.

-Okay, so I'm sure there's probably some questions about that.
+Okay, so I'm sure there's probably some questions.

-Probably some people saying, how on earth you managed to do that if you've got two little toddlers running around at the same time.
+Hopefully some people saying how on earth you managed to do that if you've got two little toddlers running around?

-Yes, they say about 15 minutes practice a day to get results.
+Yes, actually, you know, they say about 15 minutes, practice a day.
+Okay to get results.